 Mimica Touch tactile interface replaces expiring dates

-Lithuanian entrepreneur Solveiga Pakstaite invented a unique way to address the problem of confusing expiration dates with Mimica Touch, a bio-reactive food label.
+Lithuanian entrepreneur Solveiga Pakstaite invented a unique way to address the problem of confusing expiration dates with Mimica Touch, a bio-reactive food label

 Mimica Touch examines food spoilage level with a gelatin base which decays at the same rate that of food.
 The invention is one of the most accurate methods to determine food condition.

+Confusion of ‘use by date’ and ‘best before’ labels is one of the key factors of wastage therefore perfectly consumable food is discarded by retailers and households adding up to 1.3 billion tons of food per year.
 Solving the confusion on the condition of food and the printed expiry date, the adoption of Mimica Touch on food packaging would contribute to limit the wastage of consumable food wastage.

 The label works as a tactile warning: if it feels is solid and smooth it means that the food is perfectly edible, alternatively, when it is soft and bumpy it indicates that the food is rotten as the gelatin melts and decays with the food exposing the bumpy surface.